sheegaon/pixel-plagiarist/README.md

 - Auto-submission occurs if time expires to prevent game stalls

 #### 3. Copying Assignment & Viewing Phase
-- System randomly assigns each player 1-2 other players' drawings to copy
+- System randomly assigns each player 1-2 other players' original drawings to copy
 - Players are shown their assigned drawings for a brief viewing period

 #### 4. Copying Phase
 - Players recreate their assigned drawings from memory
 - "View Again" button allows 5-second re-examination of original
-- Goal: Make copies so accurate they're indistinguishable from originals
+- Goal: Make copies which will fool other players into thinking they are originals
 - Multiple copying rounds if assigned multiple targets

 #### 5. Voting Phase